Guide For Prospective Membership

 The President and Committee would like to take this opportunity to familiarise you with a little of the Club’s history and traditions and also give you some basic guidelines on how the Club lodges operate.

-The Club was formed nearly 40 years ago by a band of dedicated enthusiasts, some of whom are still active members.
+The Club was formed in 1964 by a band of dedicated enthusiasts, some of whom are still active members.
 The first Whakapapa lodge was built entirely by Club members and was a magnificent team effort.
 Unfortunately this lodge burnt down in 1987, but like the Phoenix it has risen again out of the ashes to be the most modern club on the Mountain.
 NSC has had a presence on the Turoa side of the Mountain from the commencement of the Turoa Ski field, first with an old house in Burns Road and now the Glacier Lodge in the Turoa Alpine- Village.
 We have two lodges which all Club members can be proud of.

 It was decided very early on that the Club would operate as a family Club and that there would NOT be a list of hard and fast boarding-school type rules.
 People are expected to consider others and treat the Club lodges with the respect they deserve.
 In light of the above, the Committee would like you to regard the following notes as a guideline to traditional Club etiquette.